 - March 2017: ResilientAmerica met with the CRN to review the data collected using the Zurich Flood Resilience Measurement framework and assess Charleston's baseline flood resilience.

-- April 2017: ResilientAmerica met with local stakeholders to discus resilience initiatives in the county.
+- April 2017: ResilientAmerica met with local stakeholders to discuss resilience initiatives in the county.

 - May 2017: ResilientAmerica met with the CRN to review the results of the baseline flood resilience assessment including the common themes that emerged from the assessment, the community's successes and challenges related to flood resilience, and potential opportunities and solutions for building or enhancing flood resilience in the community.